-Every landscape, from forest to savanna, Mountains to oceans, has seen the effect of climate change.
+Every landscape, from forests to savanna, Mountains to oceans, has seen the effect of climate change.
 It is causing havoc on national economies and harming people’s lives.
 Weather patterns are shifting, sea levels are increasing, and extreme weather is getting more frequent.
 To minimize emissions, various policies, regulations, and laws are applied.
-A policy framework on aspects of climate change is much needed by international and national organizations.
+International and national organizations need a policy framework on aspects of climate change.

 In line with India’s energy strategy and the Paris Agreement, the Indian government and several state governments have taken specific initiatives.
 Some of those steps are as follows:

 India’s National Action Plan on Climate Change (NAPCC) was issued in 2008, and it includes various targets for the country.

 These targets are not limited to just covering one-third of the nation’s land in forest cover by 2022.
 The objective also is to boost renewable energy supply to 6% of the overall energy mix by 2022 and to maintain disaster management.

 All of the efforts strive to increase the country’s overall resiliency, which is critical because India’s economy very much relies on climate-sensitive sectors like agriculture, water, forestry and natural resources.

 National policy is made and governed as prescribed by the United Nations framework for climate change under the United Nations Environment program.

 The International Panel on Climate Change (IPCC) is a United Nations intergovernmental committee tasked with enhancing understanding of human-caused climate change.

 The World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP) established it in 1988, and the UN General Assembly later approved it.
 It has 195 member nations and is headquartered in Geneva, Switzerland.